Reasons to Consider Changing your Sponsor/Co-Sponsor

 - You feel unable to develop trust in the relationship.

-Reasons NOT to Consider Changing your Sponsor
+Reasons NOT to Consider Changing your Sponsor or Ending the Co-Sponsorship

 - Hoping for some type of financial or career advantage.
 Choosing a boss or prospective employer as a sponsor may be viewed as a manipulative move.